Best Types of AML Software in 2023

 - To generate data to assess whether customer behaviour is in line with expectations, or whether it might merit further examination.

-The role of software is to ensure this can be done faster, reducing the need for time-consuming manual research.
-However, software has its limitations.
+However, these AML software solutions do have limitations.
 PEP and sanctions lists can be inaccurate, and confirming if a sanctioned person is the same individual as a client is difficult.
-It’s also crucial to understand that the CDD evolves alongside a customer’s relationship with an organisation.
-For example, additional CDD checks may be required following continual monitoring.
+It is also crucial to understand that CDD evolves alongside a customer’s relationship with an organisation.
+Some KYC and CDD solutions do not take this evolution into account and have to have their screening parameters manually adjusted.

 #2 Transaction Monitoring